 Alejandro Fajardo is a Political Science Ph.D student interested in Latin American comparative politics, with a special interest in the long term effects of the colonial period and the foundations of authoritarian regimes in the region.
 His recent research focuses on the political behavior of voters and elites in Venezuela.
 Before coming to Yale, Alejandro worked in politics in Colombia.
 He graduated in Mathematics and Biology from Universidad de los Andes in Bogotá and holds a MPAID from the Kennedy School of Government at Harvard University.

 Luis Eugenio García-Huidobro is a J.S.D. candidate at the Law School, where he also obtained an LL.M. degree in 2017 as a Fulbright Scholar.
 Eugenio’s research focuses on comparative administrative law and institutional design in Latin America, with particular emphasis on the public sector reforms implemented throughout the region during the last decades.
-In his dissertation, he plans to explore the influence these reforms have had in promoting public participation and accountability within Latin American institutional landscapes.
+In his dissertation, he plans to explore the role that civil servants and other institutional actors have played in the implementation of Latin American civil services.

 In 2017-2018, Eugenio was the Fox Visiting Fellow at the Australian National University (School of Regulation and Global Governance).
 Before coming to Yale, Eugenio taught at the Catholic University of Chile Law School and was also a practicing lawyer in one Latin America’s largest law firms, where he sponsored and argued several cases before the Chilean Supreme Court.
 His publications include more than a dozen articles and book chapters.